Holly-Horwood/holiday_helper/README.md

 - Click on the following link to access the live site at Github pages https://holly-horwood.github.io/second-milestone-project/

 **Test Planning:**
   All tests were carried out manually by humans.
-For the browser testing the users will interact with the map and click on all links and buttons and observe the results as well as viewing the site on different view ports.
+For the browser testing the users will interact with the map and click on all links and buttons and observe the results as well as viewing the site on different viewports.

 **Implementation:**
  Users clicked on all buttons and links and used the map in all possible variations, users also changed screen sizes throughout the process to make sure the site was responsive.